20th February 2023

 In Vestatec’s case, chemical etching is the ideal process for bringing intricate design patterns to life.
 With hundreds and sometimes thousands of holes to cut in the average speaker grille, and the need for consistent, pinpoint accuracy to deliver the flawless finish required by their high-end customers, laser cutting is not a viable option.

-Adam Jay, Purchasing Manager at Vestatec UK, said: “We’ve done some trials with laser cutting and to laser cut the hundreds, if not thousands, of holes in a speaker grille, takes so much time.
+Adam Jay, Purchasing Manager at Vestatec, said: “We’ve done some trials with laser cutting and to laser cut the hundreds, if not thousands, of holes in a speaker grille, takes so much time.
 The cost of laser cutting, as a result, means photochemical etching is much more appropriate for the application – not only because of the cost savings but for the better aesthetic of the finished product too.”

 Once the etched grilles are completed by Precision Micro, they are shipped flat to Vestatec where its speciality comes in to play.
 Vestatec prides itself on its precision forming capabilities, where it essentially transforms the flat component into 3D etched parts by applying technical coatings.
 Whether this is adding scrim or injection moulding, Vestatec can then supply a full assembled part with multiple different components to its Tier 1 suppliers.